-As a result of a reduction in the Company's market capitalization during the first quarter of 2009, the Company believed an indication of impairment existed and performed a Step 1 analysis of its goodwill as of March 31, 2009.
+As a result of a reduction in the Company's market capitalization during the first quarter of 2009, the Company believed an indication of impairment existed and performed a Step 1 analysis of its goodwill in accordance with FASB ASC 350 as of March 31, 2009.
 The Step 1 process concluded that the carrying value of the Company's single reporting unit exceeded its estimated fair value.